oplS16projects/Alex-Gribov-George-Mitwasi-Kevin-Dibble/README.md

   * What's the difference between the sound of a trumpet and that of a guitar if they're playing the same note?
 The answer is their unique timbre.
 There are many factors that affect the timbre, or quality of a sound, and small changes in data can drastically afect the generated sound.
 Synthesizers use a series of signal processing units such as oscillators, envelopes, and modulation to craft a sound.
 Our project will allow these parameters in Max to be controlled by potentiometers, so that the turning of a physical knob can alter the sound output from a particular module.
 Here are some things we'd like to control with the potentiometer:
     * Frequency of oscilllators.
 An oscillator is a repeating waveform with a fundamental frequency and peak amplitude.
 Organic sounds found in nature take thousands of oscillators for recreation, but we'd like to implemnent 5 oscillators.
     * Subtractive synthesis.
 This is the removing of frequencies to carve a desired sound.
-    * FM Modulation.
-This method uses another input signal to impress new data onto the current sound.

 ### Analysis
 Explain what approaches from class you will bring to bear on the project.
 Be explicit: e.g., will you use recursion?
 How?
 Will you use map/filter/reduce?
 How?
 Will you use data abstraction?
 Will you use object-orientation?
 Will you use functional approaches to processing your data?
 Will you use state-modification approaches?
 A combination?